emacs-eask/cli/docs/section-08-implementation.md

 # Implementation

-Eask consists of two components: a Lisp core (scripts), a command-line tool (the Eask CLI).
+Eask consists of two components: a command-line tool (the Eask CLI), and a Elisp scripts.

-The scripts, is used to do the actual execution for each command that passes through the CLI.
-All commands are split into its file and are organized in the **lisp** folder.
-It is written in plain Emacs Lisp, the main file is located in **lisp/_prepare.el**.

 The CLI, is used to find the corresponding lisp file and feed it into the Emacs executable.
 It would parse all options and convert them to Emacs understandable options on the lisp scripts end.
 It is written in plain JavaScript, the main file is located in **src/util.js**.

+The E scripts, is used to do the actual execution for each command that passes through the CLI.
+All commands are split into its file and are organized in the **lisp** folder.
+It is written in plain Emacs Lisp, the main file is located in **lisp/_prepare.el**.

-## Yargs commands and options
+## The CLI, yargs commands and options

 The yargs command file is written in JavaScript, and located under the **cmds** folder.
 Each file under, will be named with convention `[command_name].js`.